 DSLR is the winner – for now.

 The industry preference just beats out the mirrorless camera in terms of performance.
-The latter will likely pass the former in popularity over the coming years.
-Smartphone cameras lag slightly behind.
+The latter will likely pass the former in popularity over the coming year or two.
+Smartphone cameras lag slightly behind (but in a tortoise and the hare sort of way).

 At this point, you may be saying, “PWP, aren’t you concerned about your viability as a business?”